What is a Consent Order in Divorce?

 If you and your ex have any assets, then it’s essential that you obtain a Consent Order.
 A Consent Order sets out the financial arrangements that you and your ex have agreed.
 It will detail how your property, pensions, debts and assets are to be split in your divorce.
 It might also include provisions about spousal maintenance and/or child maintenance.

-If, between yourselves, you and your ex can decide how your finances are to be divided, then you simply need to ask a Family Law and Divorce Solicitor to draft your agreement into a Consent Order.
+If, between yourselves, you and your ex can decide how your finances are to be divided, then you simply need to ask a Divorce Solicitor to draft your agreement into a Consent Order.

 More Information about Consent Orders